abuech2s/nmeasim/Readme.md

 ## How to start

-Either start `start.bat` or use the following command
+Either execute the file `start.bat` or use the following command

 ```shell
 java -DlogPath="." -Dlogback.configurationFile="logback.xml" -jar simulator.jar